Native to: South America

-Sprawling evergreen shrub to 4 m (13 ft) tall (or wide), with somewhat zigzag, sparsely hairy stems.
+Habit: Sprawling evergreen shrub to 4 m tall and wide, with somewhat zigzag, sparsely hairy stems.

-Leaves: Alternate, stalked, even-pinnately compound, with 3-6 pairs of leaflets; larger ones at leaf tip.
-Leaflets to 4 cm (1.6 in) long, oblong with rounded tips.
+Leaves: alternate, stalked, even-pinnately compound.
+Leaflets in 3-6 pairs, oblong with rounded tips, terminal largest, to 4 cm long.
 Petioles with gland above, between lowermost leaflets and occasionally between others.

-Described as fast and strong in its growth.
 Displaces native vegetation in disturbed and undisturbed areas of Florida’s tropical hammocks, coastal strands, and canal banks.
-FLEPPC Category I

 Do not plant.

 Isolated plants can be dug out and roots removed.
 Replace with native plants in home and business landscapes.

 Basal bark (Fluroxypyr 200 g/L) or cut stump (Glyphosate 41.0% L 360 g/L), per FNAI.